Aebestach/WeatherDrivenSolarPanel/README.md

 ## Others
 - Due to the inscrutable calculation method of the stock version of EC resources, I am directly using the calculation method under the multi-star mode of Kopernicus here, which is currently the best method I can take.
+- Adaptation of RSS-Reborn+RO and RSS-Origin+RO has been completed.

 ## Credits
 [@R-T-B](https://github.com/R-T-B)      Part of the Kopernicus code was used.